alexnodeland/vanilla-react/README.md

 ## 🌟 Overview

-This script implements a [ReAct](https://react-lm.github.io/) (Reasoning and Acting) agent using the [OpenAI API](https://openai.com/api/), and without the use of any conversational AI frameworks.
+This project implements a [ReAct](https://react-lm.github.io/) (Reasoning and Acting) agent using the [OpenAI API](https://openai.com/api/), and without the use of any conversational AI frameworks.
 The agent can engage in a conversation loop, perform actions based on its reasoning, and incorporate observations from these actions into its decision-making process.

 ![ReAct Agent](assets/react-image.png)
 *[Image credit](https://react-lm.github.io/)*